 Small-bowel transplantation is advocated for patients who are not candidates for long-term TPN and in whom adaptation does not occur.

 Extensive resection or loss of small bowel can cause significant diarrhea and malabsorption.

-Patients with < 1 m of jejunum require lifelong TPN; patients with > 1 m of jejunum may survive on small feedings that are high in fat and protein and low in carbohydrate.
+Patients with < 1 m of remaining jejunum require lifelong TPN; patients with > 1 m of remaining jejunum may survive on small feedings that are high in fat and protein and low in carbohydrate.

 Antidiarrheals, cholestyramine, proton pump inhibitors, and vitamin supplements are needed.